sysbiolux/Clinical_Biomarker_Detection/README.md

   - Only one possibility of pipe-order is shown in the figure above, namely *samples->features*.
 In case of *features->samples*, the pipeline steps IR and FT are swapped.
 In case of IR and FT being disabled in the configuration file, both steps will be skipped except the standard scaling mechanism of continuous features during FT.

 ## Usage
 Depending of the configured setup and user preferences, the pipeline can either be deployed using a local machine or using HPC clusters.
 Please note that this choice will have large effects on the required computational time for the analysis, and therefore the configuration settings should be selected appropriately and with care.
+The input data must exist as training and test data, preferrably cleaned and imputed (no empty values).
+The feature names in the data set should be preceeded by a prefix that refers to the subgroup of clinical data, e.g. body fluids (BF-), physical measurements (PM-), survey (SV-), individual medications (IM-), individual devices (ID-), ...

 ### Pipeline Configuration
 The configuration file [base_II_config.py](https://github.com/sysbiolux/Clinical_Biomarker_Detection/blob/main/base_II_config.py) presents 64 configurable variables and parameters that define the enabled steps, techniques, and specifications that should be highly specific to the clinical data of interest.